KagaSumi/Project-2-Directory-Report-and-Cleanup/README.md

 2. A line for each file that includes:
    1. The relative path of each file from the root directory
    2. The modification date of the file
-   3. The file size in MB
+   3. The file size in B

 ### Report

 If the third parameter is "Report" then the program generates a report file called `YYYY_MM_DD_stale_files_.txt` in the same directory as the `stale_file.py script file

-The first line of hte file is the full path of the root directory.
+The first line of the file is the full path of the root directory.

 This the remaining lines of the file contain the following columns separated by commas: